How it works

 Our calculadoras run on pure, unit-tested functions — the same logic lives in the browser and in the CI test suite.
 When tax rates, thresholds or official figures move, the update lands within 24 hours of the announcement.
 You can read the editorial policy and corrections policy.

-Found an out-of-date number on Ideal Weight calculadora or anywhere else in the Nutrition toolkit?
+Found an out-of-date number on Ideal Weight Calculator or anywhere else in the Nutrition toolkit?
 Send it to the editorial desk and we'll patch it.
 Or browse the full calculadora directory for the next tool you need.